tgsaman/Spark-Databricks/README.md

 These notes were put together to help my fellow Kubrick Consultants master the syntax of PySpark & Kafka, the Python packages we use to compute in Databricks.

-Unfortunately, I was laid off before I had the opportunity to share these techniques with my fellow consultants.
 Unfortunately, I was laid off before I had the opportunity to finish this repository as a company resource.
 Instead, I've opted to share a scrubbed version publicly, under the MIT license, to display my command of Spark and Kafka as tools.

 ## Layout & Use: